-We want to provide an open, inclusive, accessible, visitor-oriented, perhaps even participatory, exhibition service that will be used conveniently and thoughfully by experts, culture-lovers, children, grandparents and people in wheelchairs.
+We want to provide an open, inclusive, accessible, visitor-oriented, perhaps even participatory, exhibition service that will be used conveniently and thoughtfully by experts, culture-lovers, children, grandparents and people in wheelchairs.
 We care about what is stated in the CENL mission: to increase the visibility of heritage collections and open them up to new generations of users through exciting services.
-In order to achieve these goals, the book exhibitions need to have access to the latest findings from the most diverse sectors, so we need to network not only amongst ourselves, but also with neighboring sectors.
-This network group can do so by; organising seminars and open up the reflection, discussion and inspiration for having books and text documents displayed in exhibitions or museums for the best interest of various sectors.
+In order to achieve these goals, book exhibitions need to have access to the latest findings from the most diverse sectors, so we need to network not only amongst ourselves, but also with neighbouring sectors.
+This network group can do so by organising seminars and opening up the reflection, discussion and inspiration for having books and text documents displayed in exhibitions or museums for the best interest of various sectors.

-The main aims of this group are as followed;
+The main aims of this group are as follows:

 The Books and Audience Network Group aligns with several priorities and objectives under the 18-22 strategy of CENL.
-First of all, this network group is a place where skill development and knowledge exchange CENL members can take place.
-Furthermore, we want to share this knowledge not only with CENL members, but also with colleagues from neighboring sectors (museums, design etc).
+First of all, this network group is a place where the skill development and knowledge exchange of CENL members can take place.
+Furthermore, we want to share this knowledge not only with CENL members, but also with colleagues from neighbouring sectors (museums, design etc).

-Through collaboration between CENL members, through cross sector collaboration, with European cultural organisations can share best practices and improve user services of national libraries in the fastest and most effective way.
+Through collaboration between CENL members, through cross-sector collaboration with European cultural organisations can enable the sharing of best practices and improve user services of national libraries in the fastest and most effective way.

 Chair: Inga Surgunte, National Library of Latvia